weakweak/riff.tf/_posts/2017-01-01-assassination.md

 different combinations yielding results close to each other.
 You may choose one over another based on preference or simulation result if you are looking to gain the maximum out of your character.

+These talents are subject to change due to discoveries and hot fixes.
+This is only a simple outline for now.

+### Tier 19 (4 Piece)

+- Level 15: Master Poisoner or Elaborate Planning
+- Level 30: Nightstalker
+- Level 45: Deeper Stratagem or Vigor
+- Level 60: Optional
+- Level 75: Optional
+- Level 90: Toxic Blade
+- Level 100: Venom Rush

+### Tier 20 (4 Piece)

 - Level 15: Master Poisoner or Elaborate Planning
 - Level 30: Subterfuge